-- The new: This information is not known anywhere else in the world.
+- Novelty: This information is not known anywhere else in the world.

-- Inventive: A skilled, but unimaginative person in the relevant art wouldn’t come up with this idea.
+- Non-obviousness: A skilled, but unimaginative person in the relevant art wouldn’t come up with this idea.

 Copyright laws will protect source code, as long as the code is original.
 If the program is written from scratch, it will protect the code only.